adamberenzweig/cv/cv.md

 2012-2013
 :   **Goggles / Visual Search / Google Glass**

     I worked on Goggles, the first widely-used image recognition mobile app for consumers, during the transition from standalone app into Google Photos.
 I was also involved with some experiments to use recognition and computer vision in Google Glass, specifically for a timelapse life-logging system.
+Goggles was eventually as Google Lens.

 2013
 :   **Colaboratory**